fnxpt/cyclonedx-merge/README.md

 # cyclonedx-merge
 Tool to merge cyclonedx files

-## Assumptions
+## Merge rules

-1. Whenever a bomref exists, we use it as an identifier, so if two seperate sbom's have the same id they will be merged
-2. When merging we consider that the objects are the same and we use the first object
+If `ids` from both objects are the same we consider that the objects are equal and keep the first object.

+### Annotations

+Merge is performed if BomRef is the same on both objects

+### Compositions

+Merge is performed if BomRef is the same on both objects

+### ExternalReferences

+Merge is performed if url and type are the same on both objects

+### Properties

+Merge is performed if name is the same on both objects

+### Services

+Merge is performed if BomRef is the same on both objects

 ## Usage
 ```